okviz/okviz.github.io/_mydocs/visuals/synoptic-panel/options/legend/index.md

 next_reading:       true
 next_reading_title: Options
 ---

 **Default value:** Off

 This section contains the settings of the legend in Synoptic Panel.
+See more about the legend in the [Legend](../../features/legend.md) section.